What is a vasectomy?

 If you’re committed to deep research (and/or you have interest in doing vasectomies yourself) check out the American Urological Association’s (AUA) guidelines.

 The No-scalpel Vasectomy (NSV) was originally developed in China in 1974 by Dr. Li Shunqiang.
 Two specialized surgical instruments, a pointed hemostat and a ring clamp, replace the scalpel.
-NSV, as compared to traditional incisional technique, results in less bleeding, hematoma, infection, pain, and a shorter operative time.
-Again, all the information about NSV is readily available at a number of on line sites.
+NSV, as compared to the traditional incisional technique, results in less bleeding, less hematomas, less infections, less pain, and a shorter operative time.

 How long does a vasectomy take?